-absenteeism. on wł ➤ Utilization of pre-COVID-19 will ca guidelines and process > Comprehensive workforce continuity. plan t pande disrup key ir of em Devel schen ensur continuity plan which ensures the operations and company can continue to operate with limited or minimal disruptions.
+Minimal Mitigation Moderate Mitigation Substantial Mitigation Maintain a current log of absenteeism.
+Utilization of pre-COVID-19 policies around workforce continuity.
+Clear guidelines and process on which employees you will call back and when.
+Development of a specific plan to cover potential pandemic related workforce disruptions (quarantines of key individuals, large groups of employees, etc.).
+Development of rotation schemes for teams to ensure optimization teleworking and on-site presence.
+Comprehensive workforce continuity plan which ensures the operations and company can continue to operate with limited or minimal disruptions.
 Utilization of sophisticated data tracking and analysis techniques to run balancing scenarios in anticipation of disruptions.
 Cross-training of employees to ensure redundant coverage for critical operations.

 Perhaps one of the biggest risks (if not the biggest) during this period of pandemic spread is the fluctuation in your workforce.
-With the strict guidance around self-quarantining periods and their length (14 days), this can leave significant gaps in your workforce and leave you unprepared and unable to respond.
-It is important to ensure you are keeping track of the number of employees who are absent and for how long they will be out due to illness, self-quarantine, dependent care needs related to COVID-19, or other reasons.
+With the strict guidance around self-quarantining periods and their length (14 days), this can leave significant gaps in your workforce and leave you unprepared and unable to respond to customers and other business needs.
+Using the guidelines above as a way to keep employees healthy is the best way to reduce these workforce challenges.
+In addition, it is important to ensure you are keeping track of the number of employees who are absent and for how long they will be out due to illness, self-quarantine, dependent care needs related to COVID-19 or other reasons.